 The unflinching determination of this teenager is simply amazing!
 Though he lost his hands and a portion of his arms, he doesn’t let this stop him from achieving his dreams!

-Then the much awaited moment came, he got the ball, and everyone said shoot it, and he did!
-He sank a 3-pointer and went on scoring another for Eagles Landing Middle School in Boca Raton, Florida.
+Then the much-awaited moment came, he got the ball, and everyone said shoot it, and he did!
+He sank a three-pointer and went on scoring another for Eagles Landing Middle School in Boca Raton, Florida.
 Everyone cheered and celebrated this unbelievable moment!

 Disability hasn’t stopped Jamarion Styles from shooting a game-winning shot for his team

 His teammate, Mark Steig was glad that his perseverance and hard work has paid off.
 “I think he plays just like everyone else,” Mark told WSVN.
 “He goes through it.
 He has no excuses.”
 “He’s inspirational too,” Mark added.

 A few months ago, Styles was a kid whom no one would pick as a basketball player because of his disability.
 When he was 8 months old, both his hands and a portion of his arms were amputated due to a rare bacterial infection.

 “They would start picking teams and I would be the only one left out.
 And then they would just tell me ‘just go home.’
 You can break someone’s heart like that,” Styles talked about the rejections when he tried to play basketball with the kids at a community center in Boca Raton, Florida, in an interview with CBS News.

 Everyone was unconvinced how a boy without arms and hands could play basketball, but he never gave up.
 On his first day at Eagles Landing Middle School, Styles told basketball coach Darian Williams about his wish to join the team.

 “Mr. Williams, I’ve never been on a team before.
 Even if I don’t play, I just want to be on the team,” Styles said.